 Rolston is second behind Modano in games played for a Michigan-born player.
 Over his lengthy NHL career, he was regarded as one of the best two-way players in the game.

-When you’re a key cog on the US national team for over a decade, chances are you’re pretty outstanding.
+When you’re a key cog on the US national team for more than a decade, chances are you’re pretty outstanding.
 That’s the case for Weight, who had an excellent NHL career.

 The list of stellar defensemen from Michigan is a long one, but it’s tough to look past Howe.
 The Hall-of-Fame son of the legendary Gordie Howe was the real deal.

 Miller has been one of the top goalies in the NHL for some time now.
 His career is on the back end, but Miller continues to climb up the ranks in the NHL stat book.